 Throughout the academic year, students from Years 1-6 have received high-quality dance teaching by the ‘Moving Together Programme’.
 This has supported students to increase their confidence, ability and enjoyment in dance.
 Progression is evident within their respective year group and development of such skills as they move through the school.
 Skills developed by the students are then used for performance purposes and towards the Intra-School Just Dance Competition.

 Across the year, students are given the opportunity to develop their football skills through the extra-curricular clubs.
 Many skills associated with football are taught and the progression of such skills are evident.
 There is a strong focus on the growth of characteristics including resilience, communication, teamwork and leadership.
 All students are frequently given the opportunity and encouragement to represent the school in competitive fixtures and tournaments.
+The TMET Premier Football League is a cross-trust league we are participating in this academic year with our year 5 and 6 children.

 This academic year, students within Key Stage Two have been taught Netball.
 Within this unit of PE students have been taught various skills which have been developed within respective year groups.
 Students have been taught the importance of communication, teamwork, leadership and resilience.
 All the aforementioned skills and characteristics have allowed students to participate in competitive fixtures including the SSPAN and Trust Netball Tournaments.